 - Try this Greek casserole, roasted eggplant moussaka, for your family this weekend

-- Spice up dinner with these Moroccan recipes: eggplant with tomatoes or vegetable curry
+- Spice up dinner with this roasted eggplant lentil mash with carrots and peppers or Moroccan vegetable curry

 How do you enjoy eggplant?